Is Community College Free? (In Some States, Yes)

 If you know which career you’d like to pursue, you may want to explore technical or trade schools.
 These schools offer degrees or certifications that take up to two years to complete and prepare you for immediate entry into your field of work.
 They also tend to be less expensive than four-year institutions.

-• Technical schools offer associate degrees and certifications with the intention of entering into a technical job field, such as fire safety, criminal justice, medical office administration, and electrical systems technology.
+• Technical schools offer associate degrees and certifications for those intending to enter a technical job field, such as fire safety, criminal justice, medical office administration, and electrical systems technology.

-• Trade schools tend to be more “hands on,” teaching students how to perform specific tasks required in a variety of trades, such as electrician, auto mechanic, or medical assistant.
+• Trade schools tend to be more “hands-on,” teaching students how to perform specific tasks required in various trades, such as electrician, auto mechanic, or medical assistant.

 Apprenticeships

-An apprenticeship typically involves finding a professional to shadow while they provide training in real-time.
-There are apprenticeships available in many industries, including energy, telecom, transportation, and health care.
-In the US, there are over 636,000 apprentices and they earn an average starting salary of $72,000 after completing their training [4,5].
+An apprenticeship typically involves finding a professional to shadow while they provide training in real time.
+Apprenticeships exist in many industries, including energy, telecom, transportation, and health care.
+In the US, more than 800,000 apprenticeship opportunities are available, with apprentices earning an average starting salary of $80,000 after completing their training [5].

-As the demand for skilled labor in certain sectors, like tech, finance, and business, continues to increase, a professional certificate can help you gain job-ready skills to enter a new line of work—or grow in your current role.
-Many certificate programs are designed to take less than a year, and can strengthen your resume, showing employers you’ve received specialized training.
+As the demand for skilled labor in certain sectors, like tech, finance, and business, increases, a Professional Certificate can help you gain job-ready skills to enter a new line of work—or grow in your current role.
+Many certificate programs are designed to take less than a year and can strengthen your resume, showing employers you’ve received specialized training.

 Learn more: 15+ High-Paying Jobs that Don’t Require a Degree

-If a structured in-person community college setting doesn’t work for you, you may enjoy the flexibility of learning online.
-You can find both degree options and professional certificates on Coursera.
-Check out the Bachelor of Applied Arts and Sciences from the University of North Texas, which takes 120 credit hours to complete at an average pace of 10-15 hours a week.
-Or you can begin working on a professional certificate in in-demand fields like computer science or IT, data science, and business.
+Now that you know how to go to college for free, it’s time to explore your options.
+If you find that a structured in-person community college setting doesn’t work for you, you may enjoy the flexibility of learning online.
+You can find cost-effective degree options and Professional Certificates on Coursera.
+Check out the Bachelor of Applied Arts and Sciences from the University of North Texas, which takes 120 credit hours to complete at an average pace of 10 to 15 hours a week.
+You can also begin working on a Professional Certificate in in-demand fields like computer science and IT, data science, and business.

 You are Currently on slide 1